Kevingtxz/Bot-Instagram-followers/README.md

-# Bot-Instagram-followers
+# Bot Instagram followers

-This a program that can get a email and password from a spreadsheet file and then login on Instagram, it was made with Excel and SeleniumWebdriver.
+This a program that can get a email and password from a Excel file and then login on Instagram, after that, the program can follow the users from a other Excel file.

 Ps: You can lost your account if you use a bot with it

+# What have I learned?

+SeleniumWebDriver, automation, web scraping, excel handle, pandas